 Therefore the overall value of the proposal can be described as environment-friendly, financially huge, global-wide, effective and inclusive.

 Other matters and key points for discussion

-Since the loans are repaid and cancelled and result in an expenditure of half the usual cost, there is probably only one substantial question to be addressed — Why should central bank interest-free loans be used thereby depriving of interest those who usually benefit from issuing interest-bearing loans?
+Since the loans are repaid and cancelled and result in an expenditure of half, or less, of the usual cost, there is probably only one substantial question to be addressed — Why are they not used?

 63. Norman Kurland, Dawn Brohawn & Michael Greaney (2004) op. cit.

 64. Robert Ashford & Rodney Shakespeare (1999) op. cit.

 65. Tarek el-Diwany (2003) The Problem with Interest.